teadocs/numpy-cn/docs/article/advanced/numpy_exercises_for_data_analysis.md

 ### 57. How to compute the min-by-max for each row for a numpy array 2d?
 DifficultyLevel: L3

-Q. Compute the min-by-max for each row for given 2d numpy array.
+**问题：**Compute the min-by-max for each row for given 2d numpy array.

 ```python
 np.random.seed(100)